Isotopy and equivalence of knots in 3-manifolds: Introduction

-The mapping class group of $S^1\times S^2$ was shown to be $\Z/2\oplus \Z/2$\ by Gluck~\cite[Theorem 5.1]{Gluck-1962}, where the first $\Z/2$-factor is generated by the homeomorphism which reverses the orientation on both the $S^1$- and $S^2$-factors, and the second is generated by the Gluck twist.
+The mapping class group of $S^1\times S^2$ was shown to be $\Z/2\oplus \Z/2$\ by Gluck~\cite[Theorem 5.1]{Gluck-1962}, where the first $\Z/2$-factor is generated by the diffeomorphism given by reflection on both the $S^1$- and $S^2$-factors. and the second is generated by the Gluck twist.
 The former reverses the orientation of the knot $S^1\times \{pt\}$.
-However, the Gluck twist acts by the identity on free homotopy classes of loops.
-Indeed, for knots in $S^1\times S^2$ with geometric winding number $0, 1$, or $2$, the Gluck twist preserves isotopy classes, since the effect of a Gluck twist can be undone by a slide, in particular, an isotopy, over a non-separating $2$-sphere (see Figure~\ref{fig:Wind-Num-2}).
-A similar argument shows that for each even integer $w$, there exists a knot $K$ with winding number $w$ such that $K$ is isotopic to $\G(K)$.
-Nevertheless, and in contrast with Theorem~\ref{thm:irred-rigid}, we show that there exist knots in $S^1\times S^2$ whose isotopy classes are changed under the Gluck twist.
+In contrast, the Gluck twist acts by the identity on homotopy classes of loops.
+Indeed, for knots in $S^1\times S^2$ with geometric winding number $0, 1$, or $2$, the Gluck twist preserves isotopy classes, since the effect of a Gluck twist is either trivial or can be undone by a slide (in particular, an isotopy) over a non-separating $2$-sphere (see Figure~\ref{fig:Wind-Num-2}).
+The same argument shows that for any even integer $w=2k$, the $(k,1)$-cable $J$ of the knot of Figure~\ref{fig:Wind-Num-2} has winding number $w$ and is isotopic to $\G(J)$.
+Nevertheless, and in contrast to Theorem~\ref{thm:irred-rigid}, we show that there exist knots in $S^1\times S^2$ whose isotopy classes are changed under the Gluck twist.
+We show a similar result for $\#^n (S^1\times S^2)$ in Corollary~\ref{cor:nS1xS2}.